What Is Chiari Malformation?

 –Ninth decade (greater than 80 years): 3mm or less

 Some mild or borderline Chiari malformations can be associated with extensive symptoms, while other times an extensive Chiari malformation is found, but the patient lacks any Chiari symptoms.
 So, a detailed history of symptoms including headache and associated features is crucial in determining whether a Chiari malformation is clinically relevant or not.
 This is more useful than basing treatment decisions purely on the extent of tonsillar herniation in Chiari.
 History is also important in excluding other disorders which can cause a reversible “pseudo-Chiari”, caused by a different disorder such as intracranial hypotension CSF leak, or low-pressure headache) or idiopathic intracranial hypertension (IIH) (previously known as pseudotumor cerebri).

-Diagnostic criteria require Chiari malformation to have at least two of the following:
+International Headache Society diagnostic criteria require Chiari malformation to have at least two of the following:

 1. Either or both of the following:

 a) Headache has developed in temporal relation to the Chiari or led to its discovery